 Get an early start and explore the famous Vancouver wilderness

-Option #1: Early morning hike in Deep Cove, North Vancouver
+Option #1: Early morning hike on the North Shore

 Option #2: Hike the Grouse Grind or take the gondola up to Grouse Mountain and see Vancouver from above